 Yes.
 I have prepared 3 HPSU applications.
 2 were successful.
 I work with senior management to devise the best answers.
 A draft will then be sent to Enterprise Ireland personnel such as the assigned DA for their feedback.
 Feel free to ring me for a chat to discuss process and fees involved.
 Please note that while I prepare financial projections, that the client must retain their accountant to complete the FDS (Enterprise Ireland Financial Data Sheet).
 They have access to historical financial and shareholding which is required to be included.

-9. Do you write CSF applications on behalf of clients?
+9. Do you write Pre Seed Fund applications on behalf of clients?

-No. It can take a week to write a CSF application.
-The fee that I would have to charge would not be justified.
+Yes.
+Please request a quote for this work.
 For startup promoters who I know (from training or networking), I am happy to provide some unofficial but specific feedback on applications.
 No charge will apply.
 Simply send me an email and attach draft application which can be saved as a pdf within the EI system.
 Time permitting.
-Please also send your script for the videos.
-I suggest that you read my CSF blogposts.

-10. Do you help clients to prepare their pitch for CSF when they have been shortlisted by EI?
+10. Do you help clients to prepare their pitch for the Pre Seed Fund when they have been shortlisted by EI?

 Yes.
 Please contact me regarding fees that apply.
 Please note that there is no guarantee of success.
-CSF is a highly competitive process.
-I have helped many startups to secure CSF over the last 4 years.
+Pre Seed Fund is a highly competitive process.
+I have helped many startups to secure CSF over recent years.
 I generally provide 10 hours consultancy to assist with Pitch and Slidedeck preparation and review – spread over about a week.

 12. Are you an Enterprise Ireland and/or LEO approved mentor?

 Yes.
-I am a mentor with EI and with LEO Galway and LEO Tipperary.
+I am a mentor with EI and with LEO Galway, LEO Roscommon and LEO Mayo.
 Please note that process is to apply to EI or your local enterprise office to request mentoring.
 A representative will be in contact to discuss your request and assign a mentor from their panel.
 [The application and who you are assigned to has nothing to do with me as the mentor – all the mentors are very good]

 13. Are you a Bizmentor and how does that work?

 Yes.
 I am a member of the Galway panel of A member of BIZMENTORS a structured mentor programme offering Pro Bono Access to Business Expertise and Wisdom.
-The programme is active in Galway for several years and will be expanding to Mayo and Roscommon in late 2016/early 2017.
+The programme is active in Galway for several years .
 Assignments are for 3 one hour mentor sessions.
-Mentors are not paid, and mentees (person receiving the mentoring) are not charge.
+Mentors are not paid, and mentees (person receiving the mentoring) are not charged.
 I am a member of the Advisory Board – a superb initiative.
 Check out the Bizmentors website and apply to join as a mentor or to apply to avail of mentoring.

 14. Do you offer private mentoring?